The AI Yearbook trend is taking over the internet. Here's how to do it.

 How to do the AI Yearbook trend that is taking over the internet

-Seeing yourself in scenarios crafted by AI isn’t new.
-After all, Instagram has been taken over by our acquaintances turning themselves into anime characters by AI at one point, and another time into paintings.
+Seeing yourself in scenarios crafted by Artificial Intelligence (AI) isn’t new.
+After all, Instagram has been taken over by our acquaintances turning themselves into anime characters by AI at one point, and at another time into paintings.
 Now, we have one more trend abuzzing, but with a nostalgic twist.
-If you’ve never been curious what you would look like in one of those vintage yearbook photos, now you are.
+If you’ve never been curious about what you would look like in one of those vintage yearbook photos, now you are.
 The AI Yearbook photos come in various styles and poses to match, so you can be a jock, a fashionista, whatever aesthetic Kali Uchis chose for herself, and more.

 Who doesn’t love a good 90s throwback?